What is a Weigh Station?

-All truck drivers become more familiar with weigh stations that they would probably like, however, they are a vital part of safety enforcement on commercial vehicles on our roadways throughout the country.
-Same as the department of motor vehicles (DOT) has safety regulations for all cars, there are special regulations put into place for commercial trucks by the FMCSA as well.
-Here we will be exploring what the purpose of a trucking weigh station is, how to know if you need to stop at one, the penalties for not stopping, as well as the overall benefits of weight stations.
+All truck drivers become more familiar with weigh stations than they would probably like, however, weight stations are a vital part of safety enforcement on commercial vehicles on our roadways throughout the country.
+While regular drivers just have to deal with regulations by the Department of Motor Vehicles, commercial truck drivers also have to deal with the Department of Transportation (DOT).
+The DOT is an agency which has safety regulations in place for all commercial trucks along with the Federal Motor Carrier Safety Administration (FMCSA).
+Here we will be exploring what the purpose of a trucking weigh station is, how to know if you need to stop at one, the penalties for not stopping, and the overall benefits of weigh stations.

-Weigh stations are placed at various points throughout our nation’s highway system and operated by the state’s department of transportation and state highway patrol.
-When a weigh station is open all commercial drivers are required to exit and enter the scales to be weighed.
-This is to verify that the trucks are operating under a weight of 80,000lbs.
-Once that is verified they will be signaled with a green light allowing the driver to proceed on his way.
-Some drivers may be selected to be pulled over or diverted to a holding area to undergo a DOT inspection as well.
-You also can’t always trust the truck scales at some of the truck stops around, as they may not be entirely accurate, but the scales at the weigh station are legally binding.
+Weigh stations are placed at various points in our nation’s highway system and operated by the state’s Department of Transportation (DOT) and state highway patrol.
+When a weigh station is open, all commercial drivers are required to exit and enter the scales to be weighed.
+You can tell this by a sign placed in advance that shows “OPEN” in a green light or “CLOSED” in a red light.
+A weigh station is to verify that the trucks are operating under a weight of 80,000 lbs.
+Once that is verified, they will be signaled with a green light allowing the driver to proceed on his way.
+Some drivers may be selected or diverted to a holding area to undergo an additional DOT inspection.
+The scales at some truck stops may not be entirely accurate, but the truck scales at the weigh station are legally binding.